bridge-intelligence-lab/fin-feast/docs/TROUBLESHOOTING.md

 - Error: Package requires Python >=3.11
 - Fix: Use Python 3.11 venv or Conda env.

-### 5) Polygon rate limits / connectivity
+### 5) Streaming provider connectivity
-- Use built-in retries (tenacity) in batch fetcher; adjust backoff if needed.
+- Binance (recommended): No API key required.
+If you see connection drops, the ingestor auto-reconnects.
+Verify your network/firewall allows wss://stream.binance.com:9443.
-- For WebSocket, implement reconnect/backoff if connection drops.
-Current service is minimal; extend as needed.
+- Polygon (optional): Requires POLYGON_API_KEY.
+Use built-in retries (tenacity) in batch fetcher; extend WS reconnect/backoff as needed.

 ### 6) OnDemandFeatureView warnings
 - ODFV is experimental and not intended for heavy offline joins at scale.
 In this POC it’s used for lightweight stateless transforms only.